Heritage Insurance Brokers – Terms of Business Agreement

 If any provision of these Terms is found to be invalid or unenforceable in whole or in part, the validity of the other provisions of these Terms and the remainder of the provision in question will not be affected.

-These Terms shall be governed by the laws of England and Wales or Scotland and the parties agree herewith that any dispute arising of it shall be subjected to the exclusive jurisdiction of the relevant court.
+These Terms shall be governed by the laws of England and Wales and the parties agree herewith that any dispute arising shall be subject to the exclusive jurisdiction of the relevant court.

 These Terms supersede all proposals, prior discussions and representations (whether oral or written) between us relating to our appointment as your agent in connection with the arranging and administration of your insurance.
 These Terms constitute an offer by us to act on your behalf in the arranging and administration of your insurance.
 In the absence of any specific acceptance communicated to us by you (whether verbal or written) you are deemed to accept our offer to act for you on the basis of these Terms, by conduct, upon your instructing us to arrange, renew or otherwise act for you in connection with insurance matters.